ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

 Make a [github account](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) to house your module(s).

-Make a [github repository](https://github.com/new) for `Your-Module-Name` with a readme file, but without .gitignore or license files.
+Make a [github repository](https://github.com/new) for `Your-Module-Name` without readme, .gitignore or license files.

-Make a local directory for your module.
-From your `~` home directory do this:

-    mkdir repos;
+Setup your module for use with `git`:

-    cd repos;
+    cd ~/sandbox/Your-Module-Name
+    git init -b main
-    git clone git@github.com:you/Your-Module-Name.git
+    git add .
+    git commit -a -m 'Initial commit'

+Add this single line as a new `README.md` file:

+    # Your-Module-Name

+Setup your repository with github:

+    git remote add origin git@github.com:your_github_id/Your-Module-Name.git
+    git push origin main

 Install the necessary Perl modules to build a distribution:

     cpanm Dist::Zilla Dist::Zilla::MintingProfile::Starter::Git Dist::Zilla::App::Command::installdeps

-Make a new Dist::Zilla distribution:
+Make a new distribution:

-    cd # Go back to ~
     dzil setup
     dzil new -P Starter::Git Your::Module::Name

-Move your new distribution to the git directory for `Your-Module-Name`:

-    mv Your-Module-Name/* repos/Your-Module-Name/
+    cp Your-Module-Name/dist.ini .
+    cp Your-Module-Name/.gitignore .
-    mv Your-Module-Name/.* repos/Your-Module-Name/ # "No" to all questions rm -rf Your-Module-Name
+    rm -rf Your-Module-Name
-    cd repos/Your-Module-Name

 Add this as a new `Changes` file: